Medical marihuana is the biggest achievement of alternative medicine so far. It’s so good, that even science-oriented people are fighting for it.

 - Read the article while replacing “marijuana” with “vodka” (analogy for the drink which could help in fighting some symptoms, but it’s not established as a good way).
 Do you still think that article is reliable?
 Do you think that method is good?
 While vodka is not marijuana, it might be helpful to fight own bias.

 - Look for manipulations and emphasis without meaning (example from press article: “very sick” – where’s the border between sick and very sick?) – they are used if the real case isn’t obvious and reporters needs psychological tricks to show they are right.
 Such tricks can be hard to spot and elaborate.
 E.g. if you don’t understand some part of article, it may be on purpose.
 In this trick reader thinks that reporter is smarter than her/him, so s/he won’t question the rest.

 - Check the balance of the article – is the second side of conflict represented well?
 Reporters tend to quote words from both sides of conflict, yet one of them is often seen as inhumane, wrong or not interested.
-For example there might be an article about kids smoking or eating marihuana, description of their pain, how they were happy with weed (no wonder), quacks commenting on wonder of marihuana.
-Other side might be police press office which would comment that marihuana is illegal.
+For example there might be an article about kids smoking or eating marijuana, description of their pain, how they were happy with weed (no wonder), quacks commenting on wonder of marijuana.
+Other side might be police press office which would comment that marijuana is illegal.
 Police can’t do otherwise, but isn’t the the lack of different opinion of experts weird?
 Does it means that all scientists thinks the same or maybe reporter didn’t want to reveal everything?

 - Don’t assume that reporter did a fact-check.
-If the gang leader had sick kids, he was earning on marihuana to make his crime zone bigger and he will get jailed, it’s in his interest to lie to public about being poor and sick.
+If the gang leader had sick kids, he was earning on marijuana to make his crime zone bigger and he will get jailed, it’s in his interest to lie to public about being poor and sick.
 Even if article is honest, it’s just one case – strong emotionally, but that’s how it works.
 Long and sad article about single case is like a research with n=1 and no control group.